the-bionic/sezzle-js/widget-options.md

   * Default - `0`

   `scaleFactor` (optional)
-Scales the size of the entire widget down, keeping the same layout.
+Scales the size of the widget logo.
   * Type - `number`
   * Default - `1.0`